Planning-Driven Programming: A Large Language Model Programming Workflow: Experiments

 \textbf{Learning from Test}.
-We further investigate the impact of the number of visible tests on SD, LDB, LPW, and SLPW that use visible tests to refine code.
+We further investigate the impact of the number of visible tests on MapCoder, SD, LDB, and LPW that use visible tests to refine code.
 We propose a variant of MBPP-ET, denoted as MBPP-ET-3.
 In MBPP-ET-3, each problem’s visible tests are the three hidden tests from MBPP, while the hidden tests are the extended test cases introduced in MBPP-ET.
-In other words, each problem in MBPP-ET-3 contains two more visible tests than in MBPP-ET, thereby providing informative feedback for better bug identification and program refinement in LLMs.
-Table~\ref{table:learn_from_test} compares the Pass@1 accuracy of SD, LDB, LPW and SLPW on the MBPP-ET-3 benchmark with the GPT-3.5 backbone.
-LPW and SLPW dominate in both accuracy and improvement.
-SLPW achieves the highest accuracy of 63.4\% on MBPP-ET-3 and the largest improvement of 5.2\% over MBPP-ET.
-LPW and SLPW exploit visible tests by producing the step-by-step solutions for each visible test to clarify initial code logic and inform subsequent refinements, demonstrating superior efficiency in utilizing visible tests among the evaluated methods.
+In other words, each problem in MBPP-ET-3 contains two more visible tests than in MBPP-ET.
+Results in Table~\ref{table:learn_from_test} show that LPW achieves the highest Pass@1 accuracy of 62.0\% on MBPP-ET-3 and the largest improvement of 4.4\% over MBPP-ET.
+LPW produces the step-by-step solution for each visible test to clarify code development logic and inform subsequent refinements, demonstrating superior efficiency in utilizing visible tests to improve performance among evaluated methods.